tomgee18/TomGeesQuizCraft-AI/README.md

 3.  **Parse the Document**: Click the "Parse Document" button to extract the text content from your PDF, TXT, MD, or DOCX file.
 4.  **Configure Questions**: Use the sliders to choose how many questions of each type you want to generate.
 5.  **Generate**: Click "Generate Questions" and wait for the AI to create your quiz.
+6.  **Take the Quiz**: Answer the generated questions organized by type (Fill-in-the-Blank, Multiple Choice, and True/False).
+7.  **Grade Your Quiz**: Click the "Grade My Quiz" button to receive immediate feedback on your answers with visual indicators for correct and incorrect responses.
-6.  **Review and Export**: Look through the generated questions, regenerate any you dislike, and export the final set in your desired format.
+8.  **Review and Export**: Look through the generated questions, regenerate any you dislike, and export the final set in your desired format.